RTD Train Accident Attorney

 If you’ve incurred damages in a RTD accident, you should consult a train accident attorney for your personal injury claim.
 Claims made against government bodies, like the City of Denver, are complex.
 To ensure your documents are filed on time and accurately, you should get a lawyer to represent you.

-The lawyers from Pottroff & Karlin, LLC Law Firm are highly experienced and knowledgeable.
+The team from Pottroff & Karlin is highly experienced and knowledgeable.
 We have successfully litigated many lawsuits against negligent railway system companies.
-Our highly trained lawyers will perform investigations to ascertain the at-fault party in your individual case.
-Call us today at 539-4656 or get in touch with us online, for a case evaluation.
+We perform investigations to ascertain the at-fault party in your individual case.